Frequently Asked Questions

 Applying for Kirkstall Art Trail

-► We are also open to applications that maybe don’t fit neatly into any of the creative criteria above
+We are open to applications that may not fit into any of the creative criteria above.

 Kirkstall Art Trail supports a culture of inclusion.
-Artists from all backgrounds are encouraged to apply.
+We encourage artists from all backgrounds to apply.

 The following is an overview:

-► A short artist bio written in first person.
-We will use this on the website directory if you are successful.
-Include the style of art you use, and what inspires you to create.
+• A short artist bio written in first person.
+We will use this for your artist entry on the website if you are successful.
+You could include the style of art you use and what inspires you to create.
 There is a limit of 50 words.

-► A clear description of what you intend to exhibit and/ or your activity.
-You may wish to describe your idea if it’s still in its initial stages.
-Or if you are creating specific work for the Trail.
+• A clear description of what you intend to exhibit or your activity.
+You may wish to describe your idea if it is still in its initial stages or if you are creating work for the Art Trail.

 Please note that this is a family friendly event and so keep this in mind when choosing work you wish to show.